zhoufeng6288/DFN-Hawkes/README.md

 For any further details, please refer to the paper.

 # Update:
-The implementation of P`{o}lya-Gamma sampling depends on the package `PyPólyaGamma` which is available at 'https://github.com/slinderman/pypolyagamma'.
+The implementation of Pólya-Gamma sampling depends on the package `PyPólyaGamma` which is available at https://github.com/slinderman/pypolyagamma.